Exhibitions & Events

 Special exhibitions

-Temporary exhibitions are staged in the Exhibition Hall at the Museum, changing usually two or three times a year.
-Curated by Museum volunteers, temporary exhibitions generally focus on some particular aspect of life in the Furneaux Islands, or may sometimes showcase new Museum acquisitions or objects too fragile to be put on permanent display.
+Temporary exhibitions are staged in the Exhibition Hall at the Museum.
+Curated by Museum volunteers, they focus on some particular aspect of life in the Furneaux Islands, or may sometimes showcase new Museum acquisitions or objects too fragile to be put on permanent display.
+Occasionally the Museum hosts visiting exhibitions.

 Some of our past exhibitions: